soundpress/RulesOfNYC/docs/c19/index.rst

    (6) Safety zones.
 In a safety zone, between a safety zone and the adjacent curb or within thirty feet of points on the curb immediately opposite the ends of a safety zone.

    (7) Pedestrian ramps.
-Alongside or in a manner which obstructs a curb area which has been cut down, lowered or otherwise constructed or altered to provide access for persons with disabilities at a marked or unmarked crosswalk as defined in subdivision (b) of 34 RCNY § 4-01 of this chapter.
+Alongside or in a manner which obstructs a curb area which has been cut down, lowered or otherwise constructed or altered to provide access for persons with disabilities at a marked or unmarked crosswalk as defined in subdivision (b) of 34 RCNY § 4-01.
 A person may stop, stand or park a vehicle alongside or in a manner which obstructs a pedestrian ramp not located within such crosswalk, unless otherwise prohibited.

 (g) General no parking zones (parking prohibited in certain places).
 No person shall park a vehicle in any of the following places, unless otherwise indicated by posted signs, markings or other traffic control devices: